Found by AI

 Review Sentiment

-What are people saying about you, and how do AI engines interpret that sentiment?
-AI doesn't just count stars -- it reads reviews and understands context.
-A business with 4.3 stars but consistently praised for specific qualities (e.g., "best latte art in the city") can outperform a 4.8-star competitor in specific AI queries.
-The volume, recency, and specificity of your reviews all factor into AI recommendations.
+What are people saying about you, and how does AI interpret it?
+AI doesn't only count stars - it reads reviews and understands context.
+A business with 4.3 stars consistently praised for specific qualities (e.g., "best latte art in the city") can outperform a 4.8-star competitor on specific queries.
+Volume, recency, and specificity all factor in.

 05